PAIR-code/saliency/README.md

 ## Introduction

-This repository contains code for the [SmoothGrad paper](https://research.google.com/bigpicture/), as well as implementations of several other saliency techniques.
+This repository contains code for [SmoothGrad](https://tensorflow.github.io/saliency/), as well as implementations of several other saliency techniques.
 Each of these techniques can also be augmented with SmoothGrad.
-The techniques are:
+The techniques implemented in this library are:

 *   Vanilla Gradients
     ([paper](https://scholar.google.com/scholar?q=Visualizing+higher-layer+features+of+a+deep+network&btnG=&hl=en&as_sdt=0%2C22),